bbjoverbeek/Error_Group_name_not_found/README.md

 Additional explanation will be available on the website itself.

+When the script is processing the two files, a web page will load.
+This can take up to 10 minutes.
+Your computer should not go into sleep mode, because there is a change the web page will stop loading and you will not get an output.

 ### Unit tests:

 If you want to perform unit tests, you would have to make a little change to test.py.
 We open the film files in every function by using a function from create_subtitles.py.
 To execute test.py on a film chosen by you, you have to change the filename inside these lines of codes.
 So: